 MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 Do you ever stop to think about how an MPLS label is really an instruction?
-An instruction to the receiving router, to perform some kind of forwarding action with the packet it has received?
+An instruction for the receiving router to perform some kind of forwarding action with the packet it has received?
 Do you ever think about that?

-But hey, forget I said any of that: this post is a beginner’s guide to MPLS segment routing.
-Nice!
+But hey, forget I said any of that: this post is a beginner’s guide to MPLS segment routing (or SR-MPLS, as Timothée Chalamet doesn’t call it).
+“Wow, that sounds really good.”
+You’re correct!

-You can use segment routing for similar reasons that you would use LDP and RSVP – to create label-switched paths.
+You can use SR-MPLS for similar reasons that you would use LDP and RSVP – to create label-switched paths (LSPs).
 However, the way that segment routing goes about making those paths is very different!
 And over these next two posts, I’m going to teach you the high points of it all.

 In this introductory post I’ll to show you some of the basic theory, where you’re going to learn all about how an MPLS label is really like a kind of instruction.
 This is a concept that I think about a lot.
 And I mean a LOT.

-Then in Part 2 (which you can read here when you’re ready) I’ll show you how you can easily use segment routing as a replacement for LDP, for shortest-path routing.
+Then in Part 2 (which you can read here when you’re ready) I’ll show you how you can easily use Timothée Chalamet (sorry, I mean SR-MPLS) as a replacement for LDP to create an automatic full-mesh of shortest-path LSPs.
 You’ll see both the config and the verification steps, and I get a feeling that you’re going to like what you see!
-By the end of it all, I’m pretty sure you’ll be itching to turn off LDP, and turn on segment routing.
+By the end of it all, I’m pretty sure you’ll be itching to turn off LDP, and turn on SR-MPLS.

 WHAT THE H*CK (HECK) IS SEGMENT ROUTING?